Co-founder and Director, Pedagogy of Partnership

 Bringing to her work a rich background in informal education, Allison has designed and led numerous professional development programs across educational contexts to improve teaching practice as well as educational leadership.
 As the founding Coordinator of the Clinical Mentor Faculty Program at Hebrew College, Allison worked with cohorts of congregational school leaders to mentor their teachers and graduate students in Jewish education.
 She also served as the Senior Educator on a multi-year initiative on the implementation of “Pluralism” at Boston’s Jewish Community Day School, leading the full faculty and parent community in a comprehensive effort.

 An alumna of the Wexner Graduate Fellowship, Allison earned her Ed.M. in Teaching and Learning from the Harvard Graduate School of Education and M.A. in Jewish Studies from Hebrew College.
-Her undergraduate degree from the University of Michigan combined the study of Cultural Anthropology, Hebrew Studies and Education in her early quest for understanding the power of intentionally creating cultures of learning.
+Allison is a 2023 recipient of the prestigious Covenant Award for excellence in Jewish Education.